risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-temporal-filters.md

 (a < 1) OR (t > NOW() - INTERVAL '1 hour' AND t < NOW() - INTERVAL '1')
 ```

-Also, the temporal filter condition cannot be connected with expressions containing temporal filters using the `AND` operator.
-Example:
+Also, there is only one `OR` expression with temporal filter among the `AND` items of the  `WHERE` clause.

 ```sql
 -- Invalid